Early Earth

 Although little crustal material from this period survives, the oldest dated rock is a zircon mineral of 4.404 ± 0.008 Gya enclosed in a metamorphosed sandstone conglomerate in the Jack Hills of the Narryer Gneiss terrane of Western Australia.
-The earliest supracrustals (such as the Isua greenstone belt) date from the latter half of this period, about 3.8 Gya, around the same time as peak Late Heavy Bombardment.
+The earliest supracrustal terrains (such as the Isua greenstone belt) date from the latter half of this period, about 3.8 Gya, around the same time as peak Late Heavy Bombardment.

 History

 According to evidence from radiometric dating and other sources, Earth formed about 4.54 billion years ago.
 The current dominant theory of planet formation suggests that planets such as Earth form in about 50 to 100 million years but more recently proposed alternative processes and timescales have stimulated ongoing debate in the planetary science community.
 For example, in June 2023, one team of scientists reported evidence that Earth may have formed in just three million years.

+More recently, it was shown that the chemical building blocks of the proto-Earth were established within ~3 million years of Solar System formation during dissipation of the protoplanetary disk, while full planetary accretion was completed within ~70 million years.

-Nonetheless, within the first billion years of the formation of Earth, life appeared in its oceans and began to affect its atmosphere and surface, promoting the proliferation of aerobic as well as anaerobic organisms.
+Within the first billion years of the formation of Earth, life appeared in its oceans and began to affect its atmosphere and surface, promoting the proliferation of aerobic as well as anaerobic organisms.
 Since then, the combination of Earth's distance from the Sun, its physical properties and its geological history have allowed life to emerge, develop photosynthesis, and, later, evolve further and thrive.
 The earliest life on Earth arose at least 3.5 billion years ago.
 Earlier possible evidence of life includes graphite, which may have a biogenic origin, in 3.7-billion-year-old metasedimentary rocks discovered in southwestern Greenland and 4.1-billion-year-old zircon grains in Western Australia.

 In November 2020, an international team of scientists reported studies suggesting that the primeval atmosphere of the early Earth was very different from the conditions used in the Miller–Urey studies considering the origin of life on Earth.